 Speculation on the property market saw Union Cold Storage hampered by short term debt of £423 million by 1991.

 Vestey announced it would close 600 of its 1,000 Dewhurst butchers shops in 1992.
-The chain had been adversely affected by the growth of the supermarkets.
+The business had been adversely affected by the growth of the supermarket chains.